nkn002/nkn002.github.io/_pages/about.md

       <a href="https://arxiv.org/pdf/2301.07966" class="button">paper</a> / <a href="https://github.com/caidog1129/getting_away_with_network_pruning"> code</a>
     </div>
     <div class="publication-description">
-      We propose a mathematical theorem of the geometric properties of neural networks and apply it to model pruning.
+      We propose a mathematical theorem on the upper bound of the expressiveness of a neural network based on their geometric properties and apply it to model pruning.
     </div>
   </small>
   </div>